 Amit Munshi has served as a member of our Board of Directors since October 2024.
 Mr. Munshi served as the President, Chief Executive Officer and as a board member of Orna Therapeutics, Inc. ("Orna"), a biotechnology company, from May 2024 to April 2025.
 Prior to this, Mr. Munshi served as the President, Chief Executive Officer and as a board member of ReNAgade Therapeutics, Inc., an RNA therapeutics company, from May 2023 until its acquisition by Orna in May 2024.
-Mr. Munshi also has served as chairman of the board of directors of Zura Bio Limited ("Zura"), a publicly traded biotechnology company, since March 2023, and as a director and the chairman of the board of directors and audit committee of Galecto Inc., a publicly traded clinical-stage biotechnology company, since May 2020 and as the chairman of the board of Executive Officer of Arena Pharmaceuticals Inc., a then-publicly traded biopharmaceutical company, from May 2016 to March 2022 and a member of its board of directors from June 2016 until its acquisition by Pfizer in March 2022.
+Mr. Munshi also has served as chairman of the board of directors of Zura Bio Limited ("Zura"), a publicly traded biotechnology company, since March 2023, and as a director and the chairman of the board of directors of Zura's accounting predecessor since November 2022.
+Mr. Munshi has served as a member of the board of directors and audit committee of Galecto Inc., a publicly traded clinical-stage biotechnology company, since May 2020 and as the chairman of the board of Enterprise Therapeutics, a drug discover company, since January 2020.
+Mr. Munshi was President and Chief Executive Officer of Arena Pharmaceuticals Inc., a then-publicly traded biopharmaceutical company, from May 2016 to March 2022 and a member of its board of directors from June 2016 until its acquisition by Pfizer in March 2022.
 Mr. Munshi also served as a member of the board of directors and audit committee of Pulmatrix Inc., a publicly traded clinical-stage biopharmaceutical company, from June 2017 until March 2021.
 Previously, from May 2012 until May 6, 2016, Mr. Munshi was the Chief Executive Officer of Epirus Biopharmaceuticals, which filed for bankruptcy on July 25, 2016.
 Prior to Epirus, Mr. Munshi was Chief Executive Officer of Percivia LLC, which was later acquired by Johnson & Johnson, and Chief Business Officer and co-founder of Kythera Biopharmaceuticals Inc., which was subsequently acquired by Allergan.
-Mr. Munshi holds a B.S. in Economics and a B.A. in History from the University of California, Riverside, and an M.B.A. from the Peter F. Drucker School of Management at Claremont Graduate University.
-We believe Mr. Munshi's global biopharmaceutical industry experience in executive management, business development, product development and portfolio management qualifies him to serve on our
+Mr. Munshi holds a B.S. in Economics and a B.A. in History from the University of California, Riverside, and an M.B.A. from the Peter F. Drucker School of Management at Cla